At a Glance

 Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for social work and your understanding of self-directed support and outcome-focused assessments.
 Mention your commitment to working with vulnerable adults and your ability to collaborate with multidisciplinary teams.

 Highlight Professional Qualifications: Ensure you clearly state your professional Social Work qualification and mention your registration status with the SSSC.
-If applicable, outline your plan to register within the required timeframe after starting the position.
+If applicable, explain your plan to register within the required timeframe after starting the position.

 How to prepare for a job interview at West Lothian Council